r-/robert/README.md

-# robert
-R.O.B.E.R.T
+# R.O.B.E.R.T
-Robotic Overlord Bent on Enslaving and Ruling Technology
+**Robotic Overlord Bent on Enslaving and Ruling Technology**
-- You can call me Robby.
+*You can call me Robby.*

+---

-Overview
+## Overview

-R.O.B.E.R.T is a robotics project designed to showcase the integration of Raspberry Pi with LEGO components and AI-powered image recognition, controlled through an web dashboard.
-This powerful system is built to demonstrate the synergy between hardware and software in a fun and educational way.
+R.O.B.E.R.T is a robotics project designed to showcase the integration of **Raspberry Pi** with **LEGO components** and **AI-powered image recognition**, controlled through a web dashboard.
+This powerful system demonstrates the synergy between hardware and software in an engaging and educational way.

+---

-Built With:
+## Built With

-Hardware
+### Hardware

-- Raspberry Pi – The core controller for R.O.B.E.R.T's operations
+- **Raspberry Pi** – The core controller for R.O.B.E.R.T's operations
-- BuildHAT – Provides seamless integration with LEGO motors and sensors
+- **BuildHAT** – Provides seamless integration with LEGO motors and sensors
-- LEGO Motors and Sensors – Drive and sensor capabilities using LEGO’s flexible components
+- **LEGO Motors and Sensors** – Drive and sensor capabilities using LEGO’s flexible components
-- USB or Pi Camera – For vision and object recognition
+- **USB or Pi Camera** – For vision and object recognition
-- Coral USB Accelerator – Adds AI processing power for real-time image recognition
+- **Coral USB Accelerator** – Adds AI processing power for real-time image recognition

-Software
+### Software

-Python
+#### Python
-- Flask – API to handle requests and enable communication between the hardware and the web dashboard
+- **Flask** – API to handle requests and enable communication between the hardware and the web dashboard
-- OpenCV – For computer vision tasks, including object detection and recognition
+- **OpenCV** – For computer vision tasks, including object detection and recognition

-PHP
+#### PHP
-- Control Dashboard – A PHP-based dashboard to monitor and control R.O.B.E.R.T’s functions remotely
+- **Control Dashboard** – A PHP-based dashboard to monitor and control R.O.B.E.R.T’s functions remotely

+---